Trinidad Head Light

-Trinidad Head Lighthouse is a historic lighthouse in Trinidad, California.
-It is 20 mi north of Eureka, California, built in 1871.
+Trinidad Head Lighthouse is a historic lighthouse on Trinidad Head on the outskirts of Trinidad, California.
+Built in 1871, it is 20 mi north of Eureka, California.

 History

 The low, square, brick tower, painted white, was built in 1871.
 The light is only 20 ft above ground, but the headland on which it stands gives it an elevation of 196 ft above the sea.
-Despite the great height above the sea, heavy seas have been known to reach it.
-A huge wave hit the lighthouse at about 4:40pm local time on the afternoon of 31 December 1913.
-In 1914, the keeper made the following report:
+Despite its great height above the sea, heavy seas have been known to reach it.
+A huge wave hit the lighthouse at about 4:40 p.m. local time on the afternoon of 31 December 1914.
+In early 1915, the lighthouse keeper, United States Lighthouse Service Captain Fred L. Harrington, who served at the light from 1888 to 1916, made the following report about the incident:

 "At 4:40 p. m.
 I observed a sea of unusual height.
 When it struck the bluff the jar was very heavy.
 The lens immediately stopped revolving.
 The sea shot up the face of the bluff and over it, until the solid sea seemed to me to be on a level with where I stood in the lantern.
 The sea itself fell over onto the top of the bluff and struck the tower about on a level with the balcony.
 The whole point between the tower and the bluff was buried in water."

-The wave he described was the highest recorded wave on the coast.

-After the sea struck the lighthouse and extinguished the light, service was restored in four hours by Lightkeeper F.L.
-Harrington, the keeper from 1888 to 1916.
+The wave Harrington described, likely a rogue wave, was the highest recorded ocean wave to have struck the United States West Coast.
+According to Harrington, it washed completely over 93 ft Pilot Rock offshore, and broke over the top of the 175 ft bluff on which the lighthouse stood.
+His report the wave appeared to reach the height of the lantern and that water from the breaking wave submerged the area between the lighthouse and the bluff and reached the lighthouse's balcony suggests a possible wave height of 200 ft.
+The impact of the wave shook the lighthouse and extinguished the light, although Harrington restored service in four hours.